Piseinotecus soussi Tamsouri, Carmona, Moukrim & Cervera, 2014

 Martínez-Chacón, M. (2018).
 Nudibranquios de la isla de Tarifa, pequeñas joyas del estrecho de Gibraltar

 .
 Junta de Andalucía.
-Consejería de Medio Ambiente y Ordenación del Territorio.
-Retrieved from http://www.juntadeandalucia.es/medioambiente/portal_web/servicios_generales/doc_tecnicos/2018/nudibranquios_tarifa/nudibranquios_tarifa_web.pdf
+Consejería de Medio Ambiente y Ordenación del Territorio. http://www.juntadeandalucia.es/medioambiente/portal_web/servicios_generales/doc_tecnicos/2018/nudibranquios_tarifa/nudibranquios_tarifa_web.pdf

 Prkić, J., Petani, A., Iglić, Ð., & Lanča, L. (2018).
 Stražnjoškržnjaci Jadranskoga Mora: Slikovni Atlas i Popis Hrvatskih Vrsta / Opisthobranchs of the Adriatic Sea: Photographic Atlas and List of Croatian Species